Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 1. Using the **Outline** viewer, quickly look-up and inspect the other important function of the accelerator:
 	* The **Filter2D** function is the heart of the custom hardware accelerator that peforms the filter computations.
 	* It uses the **Window2D** class that provides an abstraction for getting a two-dimensial pixel window, then performs a simple convolution of the pixels in this window with a programmable filter.

-	* Note that one iteration of the **for x** loop will execute in one clock cycle.
-The resulting hardware will therefore use 15*15=225 multipliers.
+> The ```#pragma HLS PIPELINE II=1``` statement on line 26.
+This pragma tells the compiler that a new iteration of the ```for x``` loop (on line 23) should be started exactly one clock cycle after the previous one.
+As a result, the SDAccel compiler builds an  accelerator with 15*15=225 multipliers.
+Where the 225 multiply-add operations of the 2D convolution would be executed sequentially on a conventional CPU architecture, they are executed in parallel in the purpose-built FPGA accelerator.
+This results in a significant performance improvement.

 1. Now open the **host.cpp** file (from the **src/host** folder of the **Project Explorer** view).

 1. Again, use the **Outline** viewer to quickly look-up and inspect the two main functions of the host application:
 	* The **main** function of the C++ program initializes the test vectors, sets-up OpenCL, runs the reference model, runs the hardware accelerator, releases the OpenCL resources, and compares the results of the reference Filter2D model with the accelerator implementation.
 	* The **Filter2DDispatcher** class takes care of calling the hardware accelerated Filter2DKernel.
-This class uses the OpenCL API calls to communicate with the FPGA and this is covered in greater detail later in this tutorial.
+This class uses OpenCL API calls to communicate with the FPGA and this is covered in greater detail later in this tutorial.

-1. Go to line 201 of the **host.cpp** file by pressing **Ctrl+L** and entering **203**.
+1. Go to line 203 of the **host.cpp** file by pressing **Ctrl+L** and entering **203**.
+	* The **load_xclbin_file** function is where the OpenCL environment is setup in the host application.

+1. Using the right mouse button, click on the **load_xclbin_file** function and chose **Open Declaration** to jump to the declaration of the function located in the **xclbin_helper.cpp** file.

+	The function takes care of retrieving the OpenCL platform, device ID, creating the OpenCL context and create the OpenCL program.
+These four steps are typical of all SDAccel application.
-	Locate the call to the **load_xclbin_file** function.
-This function is where the OpenCL environment is setup in the host application.
-This section is typical of most SDAccel application and will look very familiar to developers with prior OpenCL experience.
-This body of code can often be reused as-is from project to project.
+	* The functions implementing these four steps (also located in the **xclbin_helper.cpp** file) will look very familiar to developers with prior OpenCL experience.
+This code can often be reused as-is from project to project.

-	To setup the OpenCL environment, the following API calls are made:

-	* **clGetPlatformIDs**: This function queries the system to identify the different OpenCL platforms.
-It is called twice as it first extracts the number of platforms before extracting the actual supported platforms.
-	* **clGetPlatformInfo**: Get specific information about the OpenCL platform, such as vendor name and platform name.
-	* **clGetDeviceIDs**: Obtain list of devices available on a platform.
-	* **clCreateContext**: Creates an OpenCL context, which manages the runtime objects.
-	* **clGetDeviceInfo**: Get information about an OpenCL device like the device name.
-	* **clCreateProgramWithBinary**: Creates a program object for a context, and loads specified binary data into the program object.
-The actual program is obtained before this call through the load_file_to memory function.
+	* Of particular note is the call to **clCreateProgramWithBinary** (line 87).
+This function loads contents of the specified FPGA binary file (xclbin file) into the FPGA device of the AWS EC2 F1 instance.

-	Note: all objects accessed through a **clCreate...** function call are to be released before terminating the program by calling **clRelease...**.
+	* All objects accessed through a **clCreate...** function call are to be released before terminating the program by calling **clRelease...**.
 This avoids memory leakage and clears the locks on the device.

-1. Now go back to the **host.cpp** file, and take a look at the **Filter2DDispatcher** class.
+1. Now go back to the **host.cpp** file and go line 304.

+	This where the image is processed using a conventional software implementation.
+	* Line 308-310, the **Filter2D** function is called 3 times to process the Y, U and V color planes of the image, respectively.
+	* Line 304, the OpenMP ```#pragma omp parallel for``` pragma is used to multi-thread the calls to the **Filter2D** function.
+This ensures a fair benchmark comparison betweem the CPU and FPGA executions.

+1. Scroll upwards to line 255.

+	This is where the image is processed using the FPGA accelerator.
+	* Notice how this code looks very similar to the software implementation you just inspected.
+	* Line 265-267, the **Filter()** operator is used to issue independent requests to process the Y, U and V color planes using the FPGA accelerator.
+	* **Filter** is declared line 255 as an object of type **Filter2DDispatcher**.
+The **Filter2DDispatcher** class encapsulates the necessary OpenCL API calls used to send requests to the hardware accelerated Filter2DKernel.

+1. Click on **Filter2DDispatcher** and press **F3** to go to the declaration of the class.

-	The **Filter2DDispatcher** class takes care of calling the hardware accelerated Filter2DKernel.
-This class uses the following OpenCL API calls to communicate with the FPGA:
+	The class constructor (line 69) uses creates up the OpenCL objects required to communicate with the FPGA accelerator:
-	* **clCreateKernel**: Creates a kernel object.
+	* **clCreateKernel** is used to create the kernel object.
-	* **clCreateCommandQueue**: Create a command-queue on a specific device.
-	* **clCreateBuffer**: Creates a memory buffer.
+	* **clCreateCommandQueue** is used to create the command-queue used to send commands to the FPGA device.

+	The overloaded ```()``` operator (line 80) is used to form and send requests to the accelerator.
+	* **clCreateBuffer** calls are used to create the input and output memory buffers.
-	* **clEnqueueMigrateMemObjects**: Migrates a set of memory objects to the OpenCL device associated or to the host.
+	* **clEnqueueMigrateMemObjects** calls are used to schedule the transfer of the input buffers to the FPGA device and then transfer the output buffer back to the host.
-	* **clSetKernelArg**: Sets a kernel argument.
-	* **clEnqueueTask**: Enqueues a command to execute a kernel on a device.
-	* **clSetEventCallback**: Registers a user callback function for a specific command execution status.
+	* **clSetKernelArg** calls are used to set the arguments of the kernel.
+	* **clEnqueueTask** is used to schedule the execution of the kernel.
+	* **clSetEventCallback** is used to registers a user callback function, which in this case, simply prints a message when transfer of the output buffer back to the host is complete.

 	All of the above API functions are documented by the [Khronos Group](https://www.khronos.org), the maintainers of OpenCL, the open standard for parallel programming of heterogeneous systems

 ### Running the Emulation Flows

 SDAccel provides two emulation flows which allow testing the application before deploying on the F1 instance.
-The flows are referred to as software emulation (or Emulation-CPU) and hardware emulation (or Emulation-HW), respectively.
+The flows are referred to as **software emulation** (or Emulation-CPU) and **hardware emulation** (or Emulation-HW), respectively.
 * Software emulation is used to identify syntax issues and verify the functional behavior of the application.
 	* In software emulation, both the host code and the kernel code are compiled to run on the x86 processor.
 	* This allows iterative algorithm refinement through fast build and run loops.